-2. Opening Statements, point I-E
+Under “2.
+Opening Statements”, point I-E

 This statement doesn’t even belong in a section supposedly about eternity past; the statement is about Christ’s earthly ministry (John 6:38; 8:28-29; 15:9-10).
 That ministry was lived out as an example for us all to follow.

-2. Opening Statements, point I-F
+Under “2.
+Opening Statements”, point I-F

-hypostatic union, the dual nature of the incarnate Christ.
+Now they move to eternity future, and by the verses they use I’d say they ignore what is known as the “hypostatic union”, the dual nature of the incarnate Christ.
 Jesus was not human in eternity past, but he will never stop being human in eternity future.
 Yet neither did he stop being divine; he is still fully God.
 In citing passages such as Heb.
 7:23-25 they continue to ignore or fail to grasp the fact that Jesus acts as God-Man, as the bridge between the two, and that some of his activities are or were in regards to only his humanity.
 Jesus is a High Priest forever because he only needed to make one sacrifice; he is not still sacrificing like human priests had to.
 He holds the office of High Priest because of his humanity, yet he is no less God than he ever was.

 The mention of Jesus sitting at the Father’s right hand is put forth as a proof of inferiority of rank, yet once again, it was never considered anything but a sign of equality.
 He sits on the Father’s throne (Rev. 3:21); he had to sit on one side or the other, didn’t he?
 If you sit beside someone who’s already sitting, you are not taking an inferior position.
 This whole premise is nothing but a baseless assertion.

-2. Opening Statements, point I-G
+Under “2.
+Opening Statements”, point I-G

 The only verse given to support the claim that authority and submission exist between the Father and the Son after the final judgment is 1 Cor.
 15:26-28, which speaks of everything but God being put under the feet of Christ.
 But once again they do not distinguish between that which pertains to Jesus’ humanity and that which pertains to his divinity.
 That’s supposed to be what the debate is about: Jesus’ divine nature.
 It’s supposed to focus on whether he was in a hierarchal relationship with the Father before he ever became human, yet they continue to try and blur the line.
 They evidently hope to claim that whatever Jesus will do in eternity future must also tell us how things were in eternity past, and that is clearly not true.
 There was a point in time at which Jesus took on humanity (John 1:14 for example), a point in time when something changed.

-2. Opening Statements, point I-H
+Under “2.
+Opening Statements”, point I-H

-hostility toward authority.
+Now they summarize their points and begin by repeating the baseless assertion that the words “Father” and “Son” must denote hierarchy.
+This is circular reasoning because that is the point under debate; they cannot simply presume it to be true.
+They ignore other scriptures (Isaiah 9:6, Luke 1:35-- the Spirit is also “fathering” the Son) that don’t fit their view that the “roles” of father and son are clear as crystal.
+Then they set up the straw man that anyone who disagrees with them has “hostility toward authority”.
 But of course we who disagree with them have no such problem, but only a problem with their trying to put human understanding onto the incomprehensible Trinity, their ignorance of the hypostatic union and what that implies, and with putting their philosophy of hierarchy in all things over scripture.
 Their final exaltation of authority seems to border on worship of it above all.